Officer of the watch on a cargo ship

-The hierarchical organization of a vessel directly influences navigational safety, operations management, crew culture, and the manner in which critical decisions are made.
-While the merchant marine and the Royal Canadian Navy (RCN) share several core principles, their hierarchical structures and operating methods serve very different objectivesâcommercial for the former, operational and tactical for the latter.
-Summary: The chain of command aboard a ship shapes safety, operations, culture, and decision-making.
-Though the merchant marine and the Royal Canadian Navy share fundamental principles, their hierarchies and practices diverge to meet distinct ends: commercial imperatives versus operational and tactical missions.
+The hierarchical organization of a vessel directly influences navigational safety, operational management, crew culture, the way the master makes critical decisions, and the responsibility of officers in carrying out instructions, directives, and standing orders.
+The merchant marine and the navy share several fundamental principles.
+However, their hierarchical structures and modes of operation serve very different purposes—commercial for the former, operational and tactical for the latter.
+A ship’s hierarchy shapes safety, operational management, crew culture, the master’s critical decision-making, and officers’ accountability in executing instructions, directives, and standing orders.
+While the merchant marine and the navy share core principles, their hierarchies and practices are tailored to distinct aims: commercial objectives versus operational and tactical imperatives.

-Merchant Marine: a hierarchy governed by the STCW and the CSA 2001
+Merchant Marine - a hierarchy governed by the STCW and the CSA 2001

-In the merchant marine, the hierarchy aims to ensure the safety of the vessel, the protection of persons, regulatory compliance, and commercial efficiency.
-The 2001 Canada Shipping Act defines the master as the person having âcommand of and charge of the vessel,â responsible for navigation, cargo, and operations at sea and alongside.
+In the merchant marine, the hierarchy aims to ensure vessel safety, protect persons, ensure regulatory compliance, and enhance commercial efficiency.
+The 2001 Canada Shipping Act defines the master as the person having “command of and charge of the vessel,” responsible for navigation, cargo, and operations at sea and alongside.

-The STCW Convention, transposed into the Marine Personnel Regulations (MPR), establishes the minimum competencies for officers: navigation, cargo management, safety, leadership, and Bridge Resource Management (BRM).
-The term âcontrolâ refers to the immediate exercise of actions necessary to conduct the ship, without undermining the masterâs strategic authority.
+The STCW Convention, transposed into the Marine Personnel Regulations (MPR), establishes minimum competencies for officers in navigation, cargo management, safety, leadership, and Bridge Resource Management (BRM).
+The term “control” refers to the immediate exercise of actions necessary to conduct the ship, without undermining the master’s strategic authority.

 Royal Canadian Navy: Military command and tactical management